Closed manifolds with transcendental L2-Betti numbers: Introduction

 \section{Introduction}

 In 1974, Atiyah defined $L^2$-Betti numbers for covering spaces of closed manifolds \cite{MR0420729}.
 A priori these Betti numbers are real and Atiyah asked at the end of his paper to find examples where they are irrational.
 The question remained open and the fact that these $L^2$-Betti numbers may always be rational, and even integral for torsion free groups, has become known as the ``Atiyah conjecture''.
-Under conditions on the torsion in the group, more refined conjectures have been formulated and popularized as the ``strong Atiyah conjectures'', \cite[Chapter 10]{MR1926649}, \cite[Definition 1.1]{MR1990479}, which are satisfied for many groups.
+Under conditions on the torsion in the group, more refined conjectures have been formulated and popularized as the ``strong Atiyah conjectures'' \cite[Chapter 10]{MR1926649}, \cite[Definition 1.1]{MR1990479}, which are satisfied for many groups.

 Let us observe that the discussion is concerned with two slightly different cases: \begin{itemize} \item Atiyah from the very beginning studied arbitrary normal coverings of a compact manifold $M$.
 The resulting values for the $L^2$-Betti numbers may be very different depending on which covering of $M$ they are associated with. \item The most important special case, often exclusively considered in later work, uses the universal covering of the manifold $M$.
-This way, one defines invariants depending only on $M$: these are the invariants typically meant by \emph{the} $L^2$-Betti numbers of $M$. \end{itemize}
+This way, one defines invariants depending only on $M$: these are the invariants usually referred to as \emph{the} $L^2$-Betti numbers of $M$. \end{itemize}

 The $L^2$-Betti numbers are homotopy invariants of the underlying manifold $M$.
 It follows from this that, when considering only the universal covering, i.e.~\emph{the} $L^2$-Betti numbers, there is in total only a countable set of possible values.